 Anthologies make great gifts for all ages.
 I’m delighted to share with you the ones I”m in this year —

-I was wondering this after two years of little in the way of sales from my first book.
-I did eventually realize if I could just write more, that would increase my income.
-But who’s got time to write more?
+After two years of little in the way of sales from my first book, I was wondering if anyone actually makes a decent income from writing.
+I realize if I could just write more, that would increase my income, but who’s got time to write more?

 Here’s how I did it – I took what I’d already written on my social media and made it into a book!

 Seriously.
 That’s what I did.
 All my blogs about writing, my posts about my life, my tweets of writing tips and coaching, my pins about my interests, all became tidbits to expand and form into a book!
 It was a lot of fun, and I’m using these methods to write more books.
 So, I wanted to let you know how to use what you’ve already written and get started with that income too.
 Still with me but wondering how the heck I did that?